Mixtures of self-propelled particles interacting with asymmetric obstacles: Rectification and vorticity

+A na\"ive approach to try to explain the behavior of $\langle v_x \rangle$ as a function of $\delta$ (type I analysis, Fig.~\ref{MeanV}) is the following.
+We fix $v_0=1$ and calculate the average between $\langle v_x \rangle$ for a \textit{monodisperse} system with self-propulsion speed $v_0 (1+\delta)$ and $\langle v_x \rangle$ for a monodisperse system with self-propulsion speed $v_0(1-\delta)$, each contributing with $50\%$, using the simulation data in Fig.~\ref{MeanVnew}.
+The result is shown in Fig.~\ref{MeanV}a (dashed line).
+Such wrong averaging procedure neglects fast-slow interactions.
+As a consequence, $\langle v_x \rangle$ lies above the measured $\langle v_x\rangle$ of the actual mixture system.
+Still, the increase of $\langle v_x \rangle$ with $\delta$ seen in Fig.~\ref{MeanV}a is captured.
+The reason why the na\"ivelly calculated $\langle v_x \rangle$ is higher than in the case with fast-slow interactions is because, due to spatial segregation, more fast particles get trapped in the layers than slow ones.
+Once trapped, those particles become temporarily unavailable to contribute to the rectification current.

-Furthermore, Fig.~\ref{MeanV}b shows that $\langle v_x \rangle$ for the slower particles does not vanish completely at the active-passive limit $\delta=1$.
+Furthermore, Fig.~\ref{MeanV}b shows that $\langle v_x \rangle$ for the slow particles does not vanish completely at the active-passive limit $\delta=1$.
 In fact, the passive particles continue to contribute positively to the total $\langle v_x \rangle$.
-Such behavior where the motion of passive particles is ``enhanced'' by active ones has been previously reported in the context of motility-induced phase separation: the presence of active particles in fact induces \textit{clustering} for the passive ones \cite{stenhammar2015activity,kolb2020active,gokhale2021dynamic}.
-Here, what we find is that the active particles induce a finite degree of \textit{rectification} for the passive ones, which increases with $\phi$.
+This kind of behavior where the motion of passive particles is enhanced by active ones has been previously reported in the context of MIPS: the presence of active particles in fact induces \textit{clustering} for the passive ones \cite{stenhammar2015activity,kolb2020active,gokhale2022dynamic}.
+For infinite flat walls, we showed in Ref.\ \cite{PhysRevE.107.014608} that, during the transient dynamics before the stationary state, active particles can induced a finite degree of \textit{wetting} for passive particles.
+Here, we show that active particles induce a finite degree of \textit{rectification} for passive ones.
+Such ``passive rectification'' increases with $\phi$, as shown in Fig.~\ref{MeanV}b by varying $\phi$ for $\delta=1$.
+Also, notice that $\langle v_x \rangle$ for the fast particles increases more than just proportionally to $v_0 (1+\delta)$, in agreement with the cooperative effects presented in Fig.~\ref{MeanVnew}.

-Revisiting the current field for the active-active mixture case, we notice that the flat side has a nonvanishing total local current moving away from the obstacle center along the $y$-axis.
-This behavior is connected to the appearance of vortices.
-We define

-as a vorticity-like field (not exactly the vorticity since it is the curl of the current field, not of the velocity field) and plot its $z$ component in Fig.~\ref{vorticityfieldfig}.
-We observe that one pair of vortices is formed around each obstacle corner.